-There are currently thirteen Pushing for Peace Ambassadors authorized to present the Peace Games.
+There are currently eighteen Pushing for Peace Ambassadors authorized to present the Peace Games.
 All have been selected for their skill level in playing the Peace Games and their compassion for others.
-Edwin Okinyi is a Pushing for Peace Player because he shares the Peace Games with students in Ahero, Kenya, and does not yet know tai chi for himself.
+Edwin Okinyi is a Pushing for Peace Player because he shares the Peace Games with students in Ahero, Kenya, but does not yet know Taijiquan for himself.
+Anyone can play these games.

 - Marilyn Cooper

 - Alex Bechtold

 - Bob Brennan

 - Shannon Tetteh

 - Javier Rodriguez

 - Rosie Godfrey